 A Closer Look at Maintenance Programs

-Historically, maintenance programs centered around inspection platforms that traveled hundreds of miles of pipeline.
-These platforms were equipped with sensors that assessed the integrity of pipework using ultrasonic scanning or acoustic resonance, for example.
+Historically, maintenance programs centered aroundplatforms that traveled hundreds of miles of pipeline.
+These platforms were equipped with sensors that assessed the of pipework using ultrasonic scanning or acoustic resonance, for example.

 The results collected by these sensors were data-poor.
 Rather than providing predictive or preventive insights, they were only reactive in nature.
 Decisions often had to be made without enough information, leading to stoppages or slowdowns in product flow that ultimately had a negative impact on the business.